waggle-sensor/nodecontroller-v1/README.md

 RABBITMQ_HOST=<IP> ./configure
 ```

-Inside of a Docker container communication with the guest node may require overwriting NCIP:
+Inside of a Docker container communication with the guest node may require overwriting NCIP.
+Access to ports 9090 and 9091 is restricted by only exposing them instead of publishing them.
 ```bash
 echo "0.0.0.0" > /etc/waggle/NCIP
 ```